eugenegoncharuk/k8s-spot-rescheduler/README.md

 1. Gets a list of on-demand and spot nodes and their respective Pods
   * Builds a map of nodeInfo structs
     * Add node to struct
-    * Add pods for that node to struct
+    * Add pods for that node to struct, ignoring pods with priority below threshold on spot nodes
     * Add requested and free CPU fields to struct
   * Map these structs based on whether they are on-demand or spot instances.
   * Sort on-demand instances by least requested CPU